Chapter 2: How to Market Your Product to Retailers

 • Pay attention to the packaging: Your product needs to be shelf-ready and have attractive and durable packaging.
 When you design the packaging, be sure to consider the buyer’s perspective.
 Also, make sure the packaging communicates what your product is all about in just a few seconds.
 It helps to look at competitors’ products for guidance, but aim to make your packaging more interesting.

-• Create a sell sheet: Create a sell sheet to bring with you to the pitch meeting or to mail or email to the retailer.
-A sell sheet is a page-long advertisement of your product.
+• Create a sell sheet: Create a sell sheet to bring to the pitch meeting or to send to the retailer.
+It’s a page-long advertisement of your product.
 It should reflect your brand and concisely describe how your product solves a problem.
-Make sure your sell sheet includes your company logo, product specifications and benefits, colorful images and a strong call to action.
+Ensure it includes your company logo, product specifications and benefits, colorful images and a strong call to action (CTA).

-• Offer a product line: By offering a product line rather than a single product, you can make your pitch much more appealing.
-Product lines encourage customers to buy more from brands they appreciate.
+• Offer a product line: Offering a product line rather than a single product can make your pitch much more appealing.
+It encourages customers to buy more from brands they appreciate.
 For example, if you produce and sell coffee, you might offer a range of flavors, sizes or styles to appeal to a wide range of consumers.
 Customers who love your coffee brand will be eager to try new flavors or related products whenever you release something different.

 • Pick the right retailer: If you manufacture plumbing tools, you’d probably be better off pitching your product to Lowe’s rather than Whole Foods Market.
 To keep yourself from wasting time, get to know your target audience and pick a retailer accordingly.
-You’ll also want to learn as much as you can about a retailer and their overall strategy to determine if it’s a good fit for you.
+You’ll also want to learn as much about a retailer and its overall strategy to determine if it’s a good fit for you.

-• Build demand for the product: Big box retailers want to do business with companies that already have a history of success and demand for their products.
-Even if it takes a few years, you’ll want to build a solid track record before applying to a big box store.
-This may mean selling your products in smaller stores before reaching out to major retailers.
+• Build demand for the product: Big-box retailers want to do business with companies that already have a history of success and demand for their products.
+Even if it takes a few years, you’ll want to build a solid track record before applying to a big-box store.
+That may mean selling your products in smaller stores before reaching out to major retailers.

 • Know your production capacity: You need to know the maximum output your company can maintain for a specific amount of time.
-When you know your production capacity, you can reassure a buyer that you can fill their orders and meet their timing needs.
-If you discover inefficiencies in your production process, you can make adjustments before applying to a big box store.
+Knowing your production capacity can reassure buyers that you can fill their orders and meet their timing needs.
+If you discover inefficiencies in your production process, you can make adjustments before applying to a big-box store.

-• Establish your terms: Know your terms before you meet with a buyer, so you’re ready to answer their questions.
-This includes knowing your turnaround time, how you ship and how you handle returns if items arrive at the store damaged.
+• Establish your terms: Know your terms before you meet with a buyer so you’re ready to answer their questions.
+That includes knowing your turnaround time, how you ship and how you handle returns of damaged goods.

 • Prepare your pitch: The pitch is your opportunity to show how your product solves problems.
-Pitches should be concise and last 3 to 5 minutes.
+It should be concise and engaging.
 Before you meet with a buyer, put adequate time into crafting a unique and convincing pitch.
 You’ll need to know the buyer’s target market and strategy and have a clear vision of your company to create a pitch that shows you’re an expert.

 • Consider trade shows: Consider promoting your product at trade shows.
-Buyers may visit your booth at a trade show to learn more about your brand.
+Buyers may visit your booth to learn more about your brand.
 If they like what they see, it could be the beginning of a long-lasting relationship.

 Lastly, it’s essential to be persistent.
 You’ll be competing against many other businesses trying to get their products onto the shelves, so it’ll take time, effort and maybe some product tweaking to make an impact.
 In the meantime, aim to develop a relationship with buyers and make it easy for them to remember your brand.